Tragedy, Loss, Redemption? Driven to Write brings its XJ40 epic to a close and asks, can Jaguar ever truly escape its past?

 A well known academic once declared; “History is just one bloody thing after another”, a statement that appears to aptly sum up Jaguar’s post-Lyons past.
-Because as Jaguar’s current masters can attest, how is it possible to forge a future when the past keeps returning to haunt you?
+Because as Jaguar’s current masters can attest, how is it possible to forge a future when the past keeps returning?

 Go to the DTW Archive on the home page for more on Jaguar.